Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: Introduction

-The diffusion theory \citep{song2020SDE} suggests the existence of infinitely many neural networks as score estimators across a range of signal-to-noise ratios (SNR), spanning from zero to infinity.
-During the generation process, diffusion models exhibit distinct temporal dynamics \citep{balaji2022ediff,ouyang2024i2vedit}.
-Specifically, the low-SNR stage focuses on modeling image structures and video dynamics, while the high-SNR stage refines visual details.
-In practice, a single neural network is typically employed throughout the denoising process, requiring the model to simultaneously learn and perform a variety of denoising tasks.
-Recent studies \citep{balaji2022ediff,feng2023ernie,wan2025} have introduced an MoE architecture into diffusion models.
+Diffusion theory~\cite{song2020SDE} suggests the existence of infinitely many neural networks serving as score estimators across a range of signal-to-noise ratios (SNR), spanning from zero to infinity.
+During the generation process, diffusion models exhibit distinct temporal dynamics~\cite{balaji2022ediff}.
+In particular, the low-SNR stage emphasizes modeling visual structures and dynamics, while the high-SNR stage focuses on refining visual details.
+In practice, a single neural network is typically utilized throughout the denoising process, requiring the model to learn and execute a diverse range of denoising tasks simultaneously.
+Recent studies~\cite{balaji2022ediff,feng2023ernie,wan2025} have integrated a Mixture of Experts (MoE) architecture into diffusion models.
 By assigning specialized experts to different SNR levels, MoE enhances model capacity and generative performance without increasing inference cost.
 The performance improvement is particularly pronounced in video generation \citep{wan2025}, where the low-SNR expert excels at capturing dynamic content.

 In this work, we propose \textbf{Phased DMD}, a novel distillation framework for few-step generation.
-Our approach is inspired by a broader vision: \textit{By decomposing a complex task into learnable phases, each phase naturally forms an expert, collectively enhancing the model's capacity in a MoE manner}.
-Our method is built upon two key components: \begin{itemize}
+Our motivation is to achieve scalable distillation for large generative models and video generation tasks by leveraging gradient truncation to manage memory constraints, while simultaneously avoiding the associated one-step degeneration problem to preserve superior generative diversity and motion dynamics.
+Our method is built upon two key components: \begin{itemize} \item \textbf{Progressive distribution matching:} In each phase, a single expert is distilled for a specific SNR subinterval, progressively advancing toward higher SNR levels.
+The backward simulation terminates at the phase's corresponding SNR level rather than the clean state, thereby mitigating the one-step degradation associated with SGTS.
+This framework is conceptually analogous to ProGAN~\cite{karras2017_proGAN}, which progressively trains a generator to handle higher resolutions.
+It is fundamentally distinct from progressive distillation~\cite{salimans2022progressive}, where the objective is to halve the number of sampling steps in each phase.

-\item \textbf{Progressive distribution matching:} Conceptually similar to ProGAN \citep{karras2017_proGAN}, which progressively trains a generator to handle higher resolutions, \ourmodel divides SNR into subintervals and progressively distills models toward higher SNR levels.
+\item \textbf{Score matching within SNR subintervals:} Since the clean sample is inaccessible in all but the final phase, the training objective must be reformulated to preserve the theoretical integrity of distribution matching.
+To this end, we derive a revised objective for unbiased score estimation when the clean sample is unavailable (see Sec.~\ref{subsubsec:score_matching_within_subinterval}). \end{itemize}